-Chileans and Argentines ready to gaze at total solar eclipse
+Thousands marvel as total eclipse darkens Chile, Argentina

 Thousands of visitors also trekked to neighboring areas of Argentina where the eclipse also will be total.

 The San Juan provincial government installed telescopes and public viewing areas.
-Meanwhile, astronomers in Buenos Aires province planned to offer yoga and meditation classes during the eclipse, which will also be partially visible in other South American countries.
+Astronomers in Buenos Aires province offered yoga and meditation classes during the eclipse, which were also partially visible in other South American countries.

-Total eclipses are relatively rare for a particular spot.
+The Earth’s next total solar eclipse will be Dec.
+14, 2020, and it also will cross Chile and Argentina, though on a different path.

 In 2017, millions of people in the United States witnessed the phenomena, with a full solar eclipse visible in parts of 14 states and a partial eclipse seen in nearly the entire country.
 It was the first such widespread eclipse in the U.S. since 1918.

 Associated Press journalist Mauricio Cuevas reported this story in La Serena and AP writer Eva Vergara reported from Santiago, Chile.
-AP writers Almudena Calatrava, Paul Byrne and Luis Andres Henao in Buenos Aires, Argentina, contributed to this report.
+AP writers Almudena Calatrava and Luis Andres Henao in Chascomús, Argentina, contributed to this report.